-A703 SEA Objectives Environmental Category/Issues Reason for Designations Dundreich Plateau Site of Special Scientific Interest Designated to protect an area of bio River Tweed Special Area of Conservation Designated to avoid deterioration of River Tweed Site of Special Scientific Interest Designated to protect an area of bio Biodiversity, Geodiversity and Soil Nut Wood Site of Special Scientific Interest Designated to protect an area of bio Plora Wood Site of Special Scientific Interest Designated to protect an area of bio Ancient Woodland located throughout the corridor Designated to protect and avoid the Eddleston Water Fluvial Flood Risk Shiplaw Burn Fluvial Flood Risk Longcote Burn Fluvial Flood Risk River Tweed Fluvial Flood Risk Soonhope Burn Fluvial Flood Risk Water, Flood Risk and Resilience Haystoun Burn Fluvial Flood Risk Crookston Burn Fluvial Flood Risk Quair Water Fluvial Flood Risk Leithen Water Fluvial Flood Risk Walker Burn Fluvial Flood Risk Areas of Surface Water Flood Risk located throughout the corridor Surface Water Flood Risk Listed Buildings located throughout the corridor To preserve and enhance buildings Scheduled Monuments located throughout the corridor To preserve Scotland's most signific Cultural Heritage Innerleithen Conservation Area Pebbles Conservation Area To preserve and enhance buildings Eddleston Conservation Area Portmore Gardens and Designed Landscapes Landscape Kailzie Gardens and Designed Landscapes To ensure sites cultural significance Traquair House Gardens and Designed Landscapes
+A703 SEA Objectives Environmental Category/Issues Reason for Designations Dundreich Plateau Site of Special Scientific Interest Designated to protect an area of biological interest River Tweed Special Area of Conservation Designated to avoid deterioration of the habitats of qualifying species Diadicarsity Coodinarsity and Cail River Tweed Site of Special Scientific Interest Designated to protect an area of biological interest Biodiversity, Geodiversity and Soil Nut Wood Site of Special Scientific Interest Designated to protect an area of biological interest Plora Wood Site of Special Scientific Interest Designated to protect an area of biological interest Ancient Woodland located throughout the corridor Designated to protect and avoid the degradation of areas of ancient woodland Eddleston Water Fluvial Flood Risk Shiplaw Burn Fluvial Flood Risk Longcote Burn Fluvial Flood Risk River Tweed Fluvial Flood Risk Soonhope Burn Fluvial Flood Risk Water, Flood Risk and Resilience Haystoun Burn Fluvial Flood Risk Crookston Burn Fluvial Flood Risk Quair Water Fluvial Flood Risk Leithen Water Fluvial Flood Risk Walker Burn Fluvial Flood Risk Areas of Surface Water Flood Risk located throughout the corridor Surface Water Flood Risk Listed Buildings located throughout the corridor To preserve and enhance buildings of historical or architectural interest.
+Scheduled Monuments located throughout the corridor To preserve Scotland's most significant sites and monuments Cultural Heritage Innerleithen Conservation Area Pebbles Conservation Area To preserve and enhance buildings of historical or architectural interest.
+Eddleston Conservation Area Portmore Gardens and Designed Landscapes Landscape Kailzie Gardens and Designed Landscapes To ensure sites cultural significance can be taken into account in the planning process.
+Traquair House Gardens and Designed Landscapes

-F.1.68 Extending from Blyth Bridge to Lyne Station on the River Tweed, the A72 travel corridor is a strategic road link for the Scottish Borders.

-F.1.69 Environmental features include the River Tweed and Upper Tweeddale National Scenic Area.
-Areas of Ancient Woodland are located throughout the travel corridor.

-- F.1.70 The River Tweed and other small burns are at risk of fluvial flood risk and areas of surface water flood risk are situated across the travel corridor. - F.1.71 Environmental designations and issues that have the potential to constrain transport development in the corridor are reported below.
+- F.1.68 Extending from Blyth Bridge to Lyne Station on the River Tweed, the A72 travel corridor is a strategic road link for the Scottish Borders. - F.1.69 Environmental features include the River Tweed and Upper Tweeddale National Scenic Area.
+Areas of Ancient Woodland are located throughout the travel corridor. - F.1.70 The River Tweed and other small burns are at risk of fluvial flood risk and areas of surface water flood risk are situated across the travel corridor. - F.1.71 Environmental designations and issues that have the potential to constrain transport development in the corridor are reported below.
 When individual schemes, improvements and routes are being developed appropriate environmental assessment will be required to ensure adequate protection and mitigation for the reported features.